How to make Rochelle salt piezoelectric crystal

 One of the times I went through this process I decided to make a step-by-step video of it.
 Enjoy!

-Other Piezoelectricity explorations
+Other piezoelectricity explorations

 Contact: